-- G.5.9.1.
+5.9.1.
 The University and Town agree that the University, the State, or Carolina North tenants shall bear the cost of Town services required by Carolina North.
-The Carolina North Projectdevelopment shall be either revenue positive or revenue neutral for the Town. - G.5.9.2.
-The Fiscal Impact Analysis on Carolina North (submitted March 3, 2009) shall be used as a guide to identify the costs and the revenues associated with Carolina North.
+The Carolina North Project shall be either revenue positive or revenue neutral for the Town.

+- 5.9.2.
+The Fiscal Impact Analysis on Carolina North (submitted March 3, 2009) shall be used as a guide to identify the costs and the revenues associated with Carolina North. - 5.9.3.
-5.9.3.
-Short Range Fiscal Plans

-- a.
-The Town and University shall collaboratively undertake and regularly update Short Range Fiscal Plans (SRFP) that assess and address the fiscal impacts of the Carolina North Project on the Town.
-Each plan shall include an analysis of anticipated fiscal impacts and shall include agreements on how any adverse fiscal impacts on the Town are to be addressed.
-The report shall specifically address: (1) University and State payments for fire services provided by the Town; (2) contributions for capital facilities for police, fire, and emergency medical services identified in Section 5.13; and, (3) transportation costs identified in Section 5.8. - b.
-The fiscal impact analysis mandated by this Section shall build upon the model used for the March 3, 2009 fiscal impact analysis for Carolina North and shall use a mutually agreed upon methodology and process for updates to that analysis. - c.
-The Manager may suspend approval of all individual site development permits pursuant to this Agreement if a mutually satisfactory means by which negative fiscal impacts on the Town resulting from the Carolina North project are to be addressed is not agreed to by the University and Town within twelve months of the completion of each updated SRFP prepared pursuant to this Agreement.
-Unless otherwise mutually agreed by the parties, this Agreement shall be deemed terminated by mutual consent of the parties if the suspension of individual site development permits continues for twelve (12) months in duration. - d.
-The initial SRFP shall be completed in conjunction with issuance of the initial site development permit for the Carolina North Project and shall address how the Parties will manage the fiscal impacts on the Town generated by that development.
-Unless otherwise agreed by the Parties, the SRFP shall be updated annually thereafter and each update shall address the fiscal impacts of the development constructed and approved at the time of that update. - e.
-A summary of the activity taken in the previous year to address the recommendations of the most recent SRFP shall be included in each Annual Report mandated by this Agreement. - G.5.9.3.
 The University shall conduct an annual accounting of the operational and capital fiscal impacts to the Town of the Carolina North Project approved pursuant to this Agreement and shall include that report in the annual report.
 The fiscal impact report shall use a mutually agreed upon methodology and process.
 If that report indicates there are substantial negative fiscal impacts for the Town, the Town may suspend approval of additional individual site development permits until an agreement is reached with the University regarding resolution of negative fiscal impacts to the Town.
-The report shall specifically address University and State-payments for fire services provided by the Town, contributions for capital facilities identified in Section G-13, and transportation costs identified in Section G-8. - G.5.9.4.
-Any portion of buildings, erimprovements, or personal property at Carolina North that are privately owned shall be subject to ad valorem taxation per North Carolina General Statutes.
-In addition, in the event any such building reverts to public ownership and subsequently is transferred back to private ownership, it shall again be subject to ad valorem taxation for any periods in which it is held in private ownership.

-G.5.9.5.
-For any portion of buildings, or improvements, or personal property at Carolina North that are privately owned by a for-profit entity, and that entity is, under future taxation law, considered to be eligible to apply for tax-exempt status, the entity shall not apply for tax-exempt status during the term of this Agreement.
-The University shall inform the Manager and the Orange County Tax Assessor annually as to who owns each building at Carolina North and whether the owner is tax exempt.
+The report shall specifically address University and State payments for fire services provided by the Town, contributions for capital facilities identified in Section 5.13, and transportation costs identified in Section 5.8. - 5.9.4.
+Any portion of buildings, improvements, or personal property at Carolina North that are privately owned shall be subject to ad valorem taxation per North Carolina General Statutes.
+In addition, in the event any such building reverts to public ownership and subsequently is transferred back to private ownership, it shall again be subject to ad valorem taxation for any periods in which it is held in private ownership. - 5.9.5.
+For any portion of buildings, improvements, or personal property at Carolina North that are privately owned by a for-profit entity, and that entity is, under future taxation law, considered to be eligible to apply for tax-exempt status, the entity shall not apply for tax-exempt status during the term of this Agreement.
+The University shall inform the Manager and the Orange County Tax Assessor annually as to who owns each building at Carolina North and whether the owner is tax exempt. - 5.9.6.

-G.5.9.6.
 Any portion of buildings or improvements at Carolina North that are privately owned shall be subject to Town fire and building permitting and inspection fees.